 There was a hiccup.
 Straight out of the carton, milk is too thick to run through the column.
 She had to filter it first, which removed a large amount of the beneficial fats and proteins that make milk “the wonder food” that it is, Anagu said.
 Milk is one of only two foods that supply all of the daily nutrients that a complex organism needs; the other is eggs.

-Though the need for filtration disappointed Anagu, she’s excited about how effective the column was at removing lactose and has ideas about how she might be able to modify the process so that milk can pass through with ease.
+Though the need for filtration disappointed Anagu, she has ideas about how she might be able to modify the process.

-Besides being new, Isovitsch and Assistant Professor of Chemistry Christina Bauer pointed out that Anagu’s proposal is economical, as well.
+According to Assistant Professor of Chemistry Ralph Isovitsch, Anagu is the first to take this novel approach.
+Moreover, it’s economical.
 She was able to reuse the columns throughout her tests, so they could prove to be a cost-effective option for consumers to use at home.

-“It still needs quite a bit of work to become a world-renowned advancement, but it was definitely on the right path to my goal, and for that I have to thank my mentors professors Bauer and Isovitsch who helped a lot with my trouble shooting through the project,” Anagu said.
+“It still needs quite a bit of work to become a world-renowned advancement, but it was definitely on the right path to my goal, and for that I have to thank my mentors, professors [Christina] Bauer and Isovitsch, who helped a lot with my trouble shooting through the project,” said Anagu.